path-pattern-finder/path-pattern-finder/README.md

 ## Example

-For example this is the output from a directory (with several nested sub-directories) of pictures from a holiday in Italy.
+For example, this is the output from a directory (with several nested sub-directories) of pictures from a holiday in Italy.

 Files take the form:
 ```